Resolving Extreme Jet Substructure: Closing the Performance Gap

 \section{Closing the Performance Gap}

 The Transformer and PFN models operating on the low-level jet constituents have generally outperformed the high-level observables across the different classes $N$ and across the jet mass and \pT~spectra.
 Low-level networks have the advantage of efficiently extracting information from the jet constituents to achieve state-of-the-art performance for the classification task, making them useful probes for the information content in the jets.
-However, due to the high-dimensionality of their inputs and the low-level nature of the data, it would be a challenge to directly interpret the low-level models or to apply them in an experimental context, where calibrating training datasets and defining meaningful systematic uncertainties would be a major challenge.
-To circumvent this, we aim to identify new high-level observables which can be added to the existing observables to close the performance gap.
-Having a set of compact high-level observable which matches the performance of the deep low-level networks can help us validate and interpret the results of the networks in terms of the observables.
+However, due to the high-dimensionality of their inputs and the low-level nature of the data, it could be challenging to directly interpret low-level models in an experimental context.
+Under an experimental setting, having a smaller number of well-understood high-level inputs which capture the necessary information would be preferred.
+Thus, we aim to identify new high-level observables which can be added to the existing observables to close the performance gap.

-A strategy for identifying jet observables which are able to bridge the performance gap is described in Ref.~\cite{Faucett:2020vbu}, which searches among the pool of observables called energy flow polynomials (EFPs)~\cite{Komiske:2017aww} to identify those that yield similar classification decisions as deep neural networks trained on low-level detector data.
+A strategy for identifying jet observables which are able to bridge the performance gap is described in Ref.~\cite{Faucett:2020vbu}, which searches among the pool of observables called energy flow polynomials (EFPs)~\cite{Komiske:2017aww} to identify those that yield similar classification decisions as DNNs trained on low-level detector data.
 This strategy, however, applies only to binary decision functions~\cite{Collado:2020fwm,Collado:2021opi}.
 We leave a generalization of that method to multi-class networks for future work, and instead apply a simpler but commonly-used technique for variable selection.
 First, we employ a large set of EFPs in combination with the existing $\textrm{N}$-subjettiness variables to capture the information needed to match the performance of the Transformer and the PFN.
 Then, we systematically reduce the set of observables to find the minimum set that best approximates the performance of the constituent-based networks.